Houston drone laws

 Can I Fly My Drone at Night in Houston?

-Flying drones at night is permitted under specific conditions.
+You may fly drones at night if you meet specific conditions.
 You must have anti-collision lighting visible for at least three statute miles.
 Commercial pilots may need to obtain a waiver from the FAA for night operations.
 Ensure you follow all safety guidelines to avoid accidentsโ€‹โ€‹.

 Are There Any Training Programs Available for Drone Pilots in Houston?